JetBrains-Research/pubtrends/README.md

 ## Papers downloading and processing

-PostgreSQL should be configured and launched.
+Postgresql should be configured and launched.

 ### Pubmed